 The generally accepted belief that any kind of self-aware homosexual identity did not exist until the late 19th century was invented by heterosexuals who sought to ensure their dominance over society.
 This belief stands on shaky ground and deserves to be blown away and replaced by awareness of the many centuries in which gay love was able to blossom and thrive around the world.

-That voice was finding its expression in poetry, art and love letters since the earliest recorded writings.
+The gay voice has found its expression in poetry, art and love letters since the earliest recorded writings.
 The oldest story in the world, Gilgamesh from the Sumerian civilisation of the 2nd millennium BCE, is a passionate story of love between two men, of heartbreak, loss and the search for the meaning of life.

-The mythology of ancient Greece is abundant in same sex love, both among Gods and heroes.
+The mythology of ancient Greece, where for 1000 years gay love was interwoven with society at every level, is abundant in same sex love, both among Gods and heroes.
 Zeus falls in love with the beautiful young Ganymede, Apollo with Hyacinth, Hymen (god of marriage) and, according to Pseudo-Apollodorus was with Thracian singer Thamyris in the first man-on-man relationship in history.
 Virgin Goddess Artemis was known for her affairs with female nymphs.
 Greek historian Plutarch said the male lovers of the hero Hercules were beyond numbering, meanwhile Achilles was lover with his sidekick Patroclus.

 “Those who love men and rejoice to lie with, be embraced by men, are also the finest bys and young men, being naturally the most manly.
 The people who accuse them of shamelessness lie; they do this not from shamelessness but from courage, manliness and virility, embracing what is like them.”